Structural and Dynamical Crossovers in Dense Electrolytes

 Despite the intriguing $c_{\text{salt}}$ dependence of $P(s)$, the formation of an ionic network does not appear to be strongly correlated with the screening crossover (Fig.~\ref{fig:cluster}(B)).
 Instead, the emergence of a percolating network seems to be primarily governed by the spatial proximity of ions, as it occurs even in relatively dilute electrolytes (e.g., $\varepsilon_s = 5$), with gelation taking place at a similar transition concentration, $c_{\mathrm{gel}}$ (Tab.~\ref{tab:cluster}).
 Therefore, the screening crossover appears to be decoupled from the ionic network formation in these solvent-dense concentrated electrolytes.
+This decoupling can be rationalized by the distinct physical requirements of the two phenomena: percolation requires sufficiently extensive aggregation to form a system-spanning network and thus typically occurs only at higher salt concentrations, whereas the onset of underscreening is associated with the emergence of local ion pairing or small aggregates.
 We note that the emergence of a percolating network, in general, provides a structural basis for strong correlations in ionic motion~\cite{mceldrew2020theory,mceldrew2021ion,mceldrew2021salt,goodwin2022gelation}.
 Recent studies~\cite{pincus2023soft,skarmoutsos2025length} have further suggested its relation to the cubic scaling observed in SFB experiments.
 In connection with the growing ionic domains, two competing length scales were introduced—the screening length, defined in terms of renormalized charges, and the average cluster size, which increases up to the percolation threshold—whose larger value is proposed to govern the scaling behavior.